P10T4/gasless-token/README.md

 Env requirements:

 - yarn installed
-- Use node with v16 and below (due to a known issue with opengsn lib described [here](https://dev.to/earnestgdata/comment/1jc7m)
+- tested with node v14 and below (higher versions such as v17 might have issue runninng due to a known issue with opengsn lib described [here](https://dev.to/earnestgdata/comment/1jc7m)

 <br />